 Note: The Master Consent Search list limits the consent search to just clients instead of all contacts within the system.

+Enter the SID, Token, and Phone Number at Admin > Telephony and SMS.
 Repeat this process for your live site with a different Twilio phone number when you are done testing SMS on the demo site.